U.S. Civics Education Government & Early American History

 North America Map 1750

 Benjamin Franklin wrote an article in the Pennsylvania Gazette promoting the Albany Plan - A union of the Colonies.
 This cartoon (left) was published with his article.
 The snake cut into parts represents the separate colonies.
-Franklin's point was the colonies would not survive external threats if they did not join together.

 Journal of the South Carolina Provincial Congress, 9 February 1776: "Col. Gadsden presented to the Congress an elegant standard, such as is to be used by the commander in chief of the American navy; being a yellow field, with a lively representation of a rattle-snake in the middle, in the attitude of going to strike, and these words underneath,